-5. CANDIDATE PROFILE
+4. CANDIDATE PROFILE

-- Language proficiency: written and spoken proficiency in English (C1 level) - Previous experience in the country and/or region or in a similar context will be considered an asset. - Previous electoral observation experience and/or other relevant experience including electoral training, technical assistance or experience in the region in relevant fields:

-LTO: Minimum two observation missions as an observer or Core Team member (this may include EOMs organised by other organisations) or relevant electoral training (preferably by EODS/NEEDS).

-Member States are invited to propose one LTO without prior LTO experience.
+- Language proficiency: written and spoken proficiency in English (C1 level)2. - Previous experience in the country and/or region or in a similar context will be considered an asset. - Previous electoral observation experience and/or other relevant experience including electoral training, technical assistance, or experience in the region in relevant fields: - Minimum two observation missions as an Observer or Core Team member (this may include EOMs organized by other organizations) or relevant electoral training (preferably by EODS/NEEDS). - Member States are invited to propose one LTO without prior LTO experience - Previous experience of work as a civilian in a large-scale international mission or in a human rights monitoring mission is an asset. - Demonstrated commitment to democracy and human rights.